celsiusnarhwal/terebii/README.md

 [^3]: If you're using a Redis-less Terebii image, `TEREBII_REDIS_URL` is required.

 [^4]: `SONARR_USERNAME` and `SONARR_PASSWORD` are required if Sonarr's API is protected by HTTP Basic authentication.
-If you don't know whether this is the case, it isn't.
+If you don't know whether this is the case, it probably isn't.